catalyst-cloud/catalystcloud-docs/source/alarm-service/autohealing-example.rst

   |                  | ec77789aaac               |                         |                 |                      |
   +------------------+---------------------------+-------------------------+-----------------+----------------------+

-For this demo, server failure can be emulated by simply stopping the server.
+Now that we have found the id of one of the servers we can emulate failure by simply stopping the server.

 .. code-block:: bash